Universal optimality of $T$-avoiding spherical codes and designs: Universally optimal T -avoiding codes

 with

 where

 for which the Gegenbauer coefficients are:

-The verification of the positive-definiteness of the partial products for the other three choices of $T$ are found in the appendix.
+The verifications of the positive-definiteness of the partial products for the other three choices of $T$ are found in the appendix.
 Note that $P_7$ is exactly the polynomial for Theorem \ref{47104-codes-t1} in the case $T=(-3/5,-1/3)$.

 To complete the argument we utilize the Hermite error formula, which yields (recall that $T$ is an interval)

 For example, when $T=(-3/5,-1/3)$ the Hermite error formula is